 Upgrading higher education teachers’ and students’ hybrid learning competences

 The general objective of this Cooperation partnership is to allow five participating universities to increase the quality of their teaching activities, to further develop their international networks, and to increase their capacity to jointly tackle educational challenges in today’s society.
+Learning and Educational Technology Research Lab in the Faculty of Education and Psychology is a part of the consortium.

 We aim at designing and implementing theoretically well grounded, re-usable and transferable solutions for hybrid learning to address the common need in the field of education.
 Our aim is also to provide more attractive education in line with individual needs.
 Based on the theoretical knowledge about collaborative learning, regulation of learning and technology-enhanced learning, this project provides a deeper understanding of the requirements of successful hybrid learning, and how both HE teachers and students can be equipped with skills that make hybrid learning more effective, efficient and enjoyable.